The Best Shutters for Georgian Homes in Suffolk

 Natural timber finishes — Paulownia with a clear or lightly tinted stain — work beautifully in Georgian interiors that have exposed timber elements, such as the original floorboards and wooden architraves common in properties across Lavenham and Woodbridge.
 The natural Paulownia grain has a warmth that complements original timber features without competing with them.

 Darker painted finishes — estate blues, deep greys, dark greens — can work well in certain Georgian interiors, particularly in rooms with strong period colour schemes or in contemporary interpretations of the Georgian style.
 We would always recommend considering the overall room scheme before committing to a dark finish, as it has more impact on the room's character than a neutral white.
+For a full breakdown of which louvre size suits which property type, read our louvre size guide.

 Georgian homes and listed building requirements